bitlogik/Conserity/README.md

 * Type of setup :
   * Single secret with displayed setting for Apache
   * Shamir split secret, with automatic instances installation
-* Type of web service : Web, PHP, UWSGI (Not yet availaible)
+* Type of web service : Web, PHP, UWSGI (Not yet available)

 Conserity performs the following :